Korniyk/calculator/README.md

-Added installation package for the Calculator application project
+Added installation package for the Calculator application project.